DuranDevelopment/Feather/README.md

 * The [contributors](https://github.com/DuranDevelopment/Feather/graphs/contributors) of the project
 * [LearnSpigot](https://learnspigot.com) for their infinite support and knowledge

+# Other projects
+* [InstanceGuard](https://github.com/DuranDevelopment/instanceguard) - A Minestom clone of WorldGuard

 # License
 This project is licensed under the [Apache License Version 2.0](LICENSE).